Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Discussion

-Based on our findings, several practical steps can reduce the risk of denial-of-analysis across monitoring platforms and the impact of TCAs.
+Based on our findings, several engineering measures can reduce DoA risk across monitoring platforms and mitigate TCAs.
+Monolithic, deeply nested JSON reports are fragile due to serializer depth/size limits; representing processes as explicit trees (or graph-backed models) is preferable.
+When nested encodings are unavoidable, producers should chunk large/deep structures and persist partial results to avoid full-report failure when limits are exceeded.

-Nesting every element in a single JSON object is suboptimal, as most languages and serializers impose depth and size constraints.
-Mapping processes to tree structures or graph databases can alleviate these issues; otherwise, large or deeply nested data should be split into chunks so that partial results are saved even when limits are exceeded, preventing full report failure.
-Telemetry should also be validated early, at the agent or collector boundary, against a strict schema and sanitized before ingestion.
-When information is truncated, a standardized marker should indicate alteration so analysts can identify and recover affected data.
-To preserve auditability, platforms should maintain an isolated, access-controlled forensic store that accepts raw artifacts when the main pipeline rejects them.
+Telemetry should be validated at the agent/collector boundary against a strict schema and sanitized prior to ingestion.
+Any truncation must be explicitly marked with a standardized indicator to preserve analyst awareness and support recovery.
+For auditability, platforms should maintain an isolated, access-controlled forensic store that can accept raw artifacts when the primary pipeline rejects them.

-In the same vein, we highlight the crucial role of proper queue management and event collection.
-Sudden spikes in the monitored events and the corresponding load of recording the associated information can cause many problems, e.g., dropped events or collector crashes.
-Of special interest are short and temporary or recursive processes that poor queue management may miss, leading to, e.g., losing the relationship between child and parent process, making them appear as orphans.
-We believe that delaying the processing of new processes, especially in malware sandboxes, could throttle such spikes and allow the collector to properly manage the collected information and the high number of events generated by spawned processes.
-Similarly, they may aggregate repetitive events (e.g., compress process-spawn sequences into summarized records) and canonicalize equivalent objects to cut down volume before transmission.

-The reporting mechanisms should also become more robust.
-For example, incremental rendering of dashboards and reports can prevent interface issues with oversized datasets and selectively provide truncated previews when needed.
-In most cases, not all information needs to be displayed to the user at once; therefore, some information can be prioritized, hinting that further information exists, improving usability and stability.
-An assessment of how much information exists and how this can be properly loaded, given the memory limits, internal size, and recursion thresholds, can also facilitate this process.
-Thus, dashboards must render lazily, using, e.g., virtualized trees and pagination, and avoid attempts to materialize large hierarchies in the browser or server render threads.
-This can be facilitated by using streaming JSON/BSON parsers to avoid loading entire documents into memory, enabling partial consumption and checkpointing of long streams.
+Queue management and event collection are critical under heavy workloads.
+Spikes in event volume can trigger dropped events or collector crashes, and short-lived/recursive processes are especially prone to being missed, breaking parent--child linkage and producing ``orphan'' processes.
+Sandboxes can throttle bursts by delaying process handling, and can reduce volume by aggregating repetitive events (e.g., summarizing spawn sequences) and canonicalizing equivalent objects prior to transmission.